zzeligg/zlocalize/README.md

         - "Un message"
         - "{{count}} messages"

-Note that for plural entries, the source is the Array of strings you passed to `n_()` (or `ZLocalize.pluralize()` ).
+Note that for plural entries, the source is the Array of strings passed to `n_()` (or `ZLocalize.pluralize()` ) in the source file.
 It can have any number of elements, as required by your base locale.
 The translation is also an Array, and it too can have any number of elements as required by the target locale.
 It is up to the `:plural_selector` proc to compute the correct index to use in the translation array.

 ## Updating translations when the application changes